nahuakang/nahua.dev/content/posts/my-programming-story.md

 For me, that included almost a decade of switching majors and wondering what line of work I would be passionate about.

 It involved moving from China to Texas, from Texas to Switzerland, from Switzerland to Sweden and London, and finally settling in Berlin.
-Almost each stop of the journey filled with setbacks and rejections.
+Almost each stop of the journey filled with setbacks, rejections, and lost connections.

-Once a bright student who scored prestigious scholarships and an induction into the Phi Beta Kappa, I sunk to the pit bottom of my emotional limit in Switzerland.
-Feeling out of place in a new environment, I failed my major in business administrations and flunked two exams for the first time in my life.
+Once a bright student who scored prestigious scholarships, I sunk to the pit bottom of my emotional limit and academic standing in Switzerland.
+Out of place in a new environment, I failed my major in business administrations and flunked two exams for the first time in my life.

 Until 2015, everywhere I applied for a part-time job or an internship, I was rejected.
-I could not even teach Chinese as a tutor while in Switzerland because each Kanton has a quota on the limit of working permits for foreigners.
-Rejections kept coming in the 2 years afterwards.
+I could not even teach Chinese as a tutor while in Switzerland because the Kanton of this job position had a quota on the limit of working permits for foreigners.
+More rejections came my way in the ensuing 2 years.

-But like Dickens wrote, it was the worst of times, but it was also the best of times.
+But like Dickens wrote, **it was the worst of times, but it was also the best of times**.
 Thanks to all the people who are or had been in my life, I survived.
 Failures challenged my understanding of my strengths and weaknesses, but none of them destroyed me.

 Each time I was struck down, I cried a bit, rose up, and found consolation in learning new knowledge and acquiring new skills.
 There was no giving up.

 Here I am today.
 A new journey just began and I am excited about all the exciting things I will learn along the journey.
 I am very confident that failures and rejections of all kinds will continue coming my way.
 I am sure I will have moments of weaknesses and feel defeated.
 But I have gone through plenty to know that I am strong enough to withstand all of them and continue remaking myself and my life.

 I hid most of these failures from others in the past years.
 A part of me is still ashamed of them.
-But I decided to write them down because I know someone out there, perhaps one or two of my readers, are going through similar experiences.
+But I decided to write them down because I know someone out there is going through similar experiences.
+Perhaps these words will help.

+So here you go.
 This story is for you and I hope, despite its length, my history resonate with or inspire you so that you can eventually also remake your life.
+Good luck and never give up.